Peristeri B.C. in international competitions

-Peristeri B.C. in international competitions is the history and statistics of Peristeri B.C. in FIBA Europe and Euroleague Basketball Company European-wide professional club basketball competitions.
+Peristeri B.C. in international competitions is the history and statistics of Peristeri Athens in FIBA Europe and EuroLeague Basketball Company European-wide professional club basketball competitions.

 European competitions

 Record

-Peristeri has an overall record, from 1991–92 (first participation) to 2003–04 (last participation) of: 67 wins and 58 losses, plus 1 tie in, 126 games played in all the European-wide professional club basketball competitions.
+From the 1991–92 season, to the 2003–04 season, Peristeri Athens had an overall win/loss record of: 67 wins and 58 losses, plus 1 tie, in a total of 126 games played in all of their European-wide professional club basketball competitions.